kachurovskiy/nanoels/README.md

 **Important: there can be a metal mesh under the insulation around your wires, it's shielding, don't just cut it off.
 Solder it to ground (GND), together with the black ground cable.**

-NOte: screw terminals are designed to be soldered on the bottom side of the PCB.
+Screw terminals are designed to be soldered on the bottom side of the PCB.

 Optinally solder two 2kOhm pull-up resistors.
 They aren't strictly needed but will improve the stability of the optical encoder readings.